binh234/AI-ML/004_Midjourney/README.md

 ### Seed

-The seed number is a critical component of the Midjourney bot’s algorithm.
+The seed number is a critical component of the Midjourney bot's algorithm.
 The seed number creates a field of visual noise that serves as a starting point for generating the initial image grids.
 While seed numbers are generated randomly for each image, users can also specify a particular seed number using the **–seed** parameter to reproduce a work or use it as a comparision benchmark.

 ![seed](images/midjourney_seed_cyberpunk_cat.png)
 <p align="center">Prompt : cyberpunk cat –seed 1071856 –q 2</p>

 ### Negative prompt

-It is also essential to focus on what you want in the image instead of what you don’t want.
-If you don’t want a cake at a party, instead of saying “no cake” in the prompt, try advanced prompting using the “-no” parameter to put “no cake” as a negative prompt.
+It is also essential to focus on what you want in the image instead of what you don't want.
+If you don't want a cake at a party, instead of saying "no cake" in the prompt, try advanced prompting using the "-no" parameter to put "no cake" as a negative prompt.

 ![birthday_no_negative](images/midjourney_birthday_party_no_cake.png)
 <p align="center">Prompt : birthday party no cake</p>